 Snow Canyon State Park is convenient.
 It is located just outside of St. George, one of Utah’s fastest-growing cities.
 The park’s one road is just four miles long, so it’s easy to sample the park’s activities, as we did, in an afternoon.

-Here are five ways to enjoy Snow Canyon State Park:
+Here are five ways to play at Snow Canyon State Park.

 There is no food service inside the Snow Canyon State Park, but the contrasting red, white and black hills and the bright blue sky are a scenic backdrop for a family picnic.
 We we saw a number of multi-generational families who were set up for a fun day with camp chairs and picnics.